 Our financing strategy is designed to manage exposure to fluctuations in interest rates, to rule out speculation, and to source and structure the group's borrowing to meet projected funding requirements.
-Our treasury operations are controlled by a central team on behalf of the Kelda Holdings Limited group (Kelda group).
+Our treasury operations are controlled by a central team on behalf of the Kelda Finance (No.1) Limited group (Kelda group or group).